 Genetically Engineered Foods

-These will be the foods that are engineered plants, and there is tons of information that could be said for these foods.
+These will be the foods that are engineered plants, and tons of information could be said for these foods.

 This is a mixture of proteins in some grains like wheat.
-There are some issues with gluten and the diets of some people intolerant of it.
+There are some issues with gluten, and some people’s diets are intolerant to it.

-About 48 million people get sick from some pathogen from food every year.
+About 48 million people get sick from some pathogen in food every year.
 The most common is going to be coming from norovirus and the bacteria salmonella.